jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 This approach originated in euroclassical music in the 18th and 19th centuries, and still heavily influences jazz music.
-It is less apparent in modern and non-Western music, but it can still be useful to understand.
+It is less evident in modern and non-Western music.

 ### Euroclassical scale degree names